alikm6/php-telegram-bot/README.md

 # PHP Telegram Bot API

 This is a simple PHP package that provides an easy-to-use interface for the Telegram Bot API (https://core.telegram.org/bots).
-It is compliant with the February 3, 2023 Telegram Bot API update (version 6.5) and supports sending multiple requests at once.
+It is compliant with the March 31, 2024 Telegram Bot API update (version 7.2) and supports sending multiple requests at once.

 ## Requirements